GauthierNelkinsky/shipshipship-template-default/README.md

 # ShipShipShip Template - Default

-A beautiful changelog template for ShipShipShip, displaying your product updates like light through a prism.
+A beautiful changelog template for ShipShipShip, displaying your product updates.

 ## Features